open-ephys/gui-docs/source/User-Manual/Plugins/River-Output.rst

 Creating a new table
 ---------------------

 Once the database connection has been made, the plugin will automatically create a new table for streaming spikes.
 The table schema can be viewed by opening the plugin visualizer (buttons in the upper-right corner of the editor).
-To stream events instead of spikes, click the "Events" checkmark.
+To stream events instead of spikes, click the "Events" checkbox.

 Each instance of the River Output plugin can only stream either spikes or events.
 To stream both simultaneously, you can drop a second plugin into the signal chain.